maduhu/Documentation/ELK/ELKSetup.md

 > If not already installed JDK 8 must be installed to continue with the
 > ELK 5.X Setup.

-Install wget to download JDK 8 rpm:
+Install wget to download JDK 8 rpm
 -----------------------------------

 > \# yum -y install wget

-Download JDK 8 rpm:
+Download JDK 8 rpm
 -------------------

 > wget --no-cookies --no-check-certificate --header "Cookie: